CSOLYOO/RoR1ItemRework/README.md

 #### Tier 3
 - Thallium: Chance to slow and damage enemies over time.

+#### Equipment
+- Massive Leech: Grant massive life on hit for 10 seconds.

 #### Other Change
 - Make the Predatory Instincts and Harvester's Scythe add crit by stacking like they did in RoR1.